 Keep up to date with our latest coronavirus news and advice.

-Can I drive for exercise?
+Can I drive for exercise or outdoor activity?

 Those that live in England should not drive to Scotland or Wales for exercise or outdoor activity.

 The bullets above reflect official, country by country guidance.
 You can share your experiences of driving during lockdown over on Which?
 Conversation.